-My planner is super important to me and I’m somewhat picky when it comes to which one I choose.
+My planner is super important to me and I’m very picky when it comes to which one I choose.
 It has to have a monthly view, weekly notes, and a note section in case I need it.
 It has to be somewhat small so it can go with me, and I prefer a spiral bound.
 I use it for planning my to-do list through the week.

 I’ve tried a lot of different ones but nothing too fancy.
 I’m picky about the features, but I don’t have to have something super customizable.
 Who knows, maybe that will change!
 Sometimes I switch planners halfway through the year because the old one is just not working for me.

 Using a planner has always been really important to me.
 And because I can be very forgetful, it’s important that I have things written down in multiple places.
 When I was at college, I had my phone planner for jotting down quick things, I had my desk planner that was bigger and had all of my assignments on it so that I would always have that information in front of me, and then I had my smaller planner that was more for daily things and for writing notes in class or at work.
 Some of my teachers questioned me for this but as long as I looked at each one at least twice or three times a week to remind myself of things coming up.
 And I really looked at them multiple times a day most weeks.